Toyota confirms US arrival for two electric vehicle models in 2021

 That includes an arrival for two battery-electric vehicles, according to Toyota North America, and an additional plug-in hybrid model.
 By 2025, Toyota aims to have 40% of new U.S. vehicle sales be electrified models (hybrids, plug-in hybrids, and EVs), and by 2030 it expects that to increase to nearly 70%.

 Although the company didn’t yet say what those new EV and PHEV models are, one of them is almost certainly the battery electric SUV that Toyota confirmed for Europe in December.
 It’s expected to be part of a joint-venture with Subaru, which will also result in a Subaru electric crossover set to arrive later this year.
+The other EV, as hinted by a presentation slide accompanying the announcement, points to an electric sedan.

 Toyota-Subaru electric vehicle platform